 What I Love

 Although it’s only noticeable on the Carbon and Olive colors, the very slight two-tone coloring of the pants is awesome.
-Perhaps it’s because two different fabrics are utilized to make this pair of men’s pants, but I really like it.
+Perhaps it’s because two different fabrics are utilized to make this pair of men’s hiking pants, but I really like it.
 The revolutionary combination of an exoskeleton woven cloth frame with flexible alternate knit fabric panels is a patent-pending match made in heaven.

 The comfort!!!
 Man, when KÜHL says they give you a “sweat pant” feel, they mean it!
 The Radikl pant is so comfortable!